 Crew Member Injuries – Silence Only Makes Things Worse

 Unfortunately, those fears aren’t unfounded.
-Cruise lines have persecuted and fired crew members in the past for complaining about bad overall work conditions or arguing that their employer needs to change a particular policy due to a specific incident.
+Cruise lines have persecuted and fired crew members for complaining about bad overall work conditions or arguing that their employer needs to change a particular policy due to a specific incident.
 Such behavior, though, is not legal, and if you do speak out and experience retribution, that’s something that your attorney can use to help your case in court.

 The other option, though, is to continue to suffer in silence until something worse happens and you end up with exorbitant medical bills that keep piling up and lost wages due to an inability to work.
-Silence doesn’t help; at best it means that you’ll have to keep suffering from the same issues, and at worst it will lead to life-changing consequences.
+Silence doesn’t help; at best, it means that you’ll have to keep suffering from the same issues, and at worst, it will lead to life-changing consequences.

 Maintenance and Cure – Or Lack Thereof

-The first thing that you need to know if you’re injured while working on a cruise ship is that you are entitled to “Maintenance” and “Cure” benefits.
+The first thing you need to know if you’re injured while working on a cruise ship is that you are entitled to “Maintenance” and “Cure” benefits.
 What exactly are they?

 Other Reasons That Seamen Can Sue